Estimated reading time: 4 minutes

 If you need a small business loan, you have a seemingly endless number of options.
 National banks, regional banks, credit unions, online lenders, microlenders, and the Small Business Administration (SBA) are all ready to help you secure funding.
-The application process, borrowing requirements, repayment terms, and speed of funding will all vary depending on the lender you work with.
-Some lenders require solid credit scores, collateral and strong revenues, while other lenders can approve loans with average credit scores and limited cash flow.
+The application process, borrowing requirements, repayment terms, and speed of funding will all vary depending on the lender.
+Some lenders require solid credit scores, collateral, and substantial revenues, while others can approve loans with average credit scores and limited cash flow.

 Which begs the question: What is the easiest business loan to get?

 Secured business loans.

-Banks, SBA-approved lenders and other types of lenders offer secured business loans which, in most cases, have lower interest rates (fixed or variable) and lengthier repayment terms.
-Secured loans are seen as less risky to lenders because they are collateralized.
+Banks, SBA-approved lenders, and other types of lenders offer secured business loans that, in most cases, have lower interest rates (fixed or variable) and lengthier repayment terms.
+In addition, secured loans are seen as less risky to lenders because they are collateralized.
 As a result, lenders are more willing to charge lower interest rates.
-Secured business loan amounts typically range between $25,000 and $5 million and have terms ranging from 1 to 25 years.
+Secured loan amounts typically range between $25,000 and $5 million and have terms ranging from 1 to 25 years.

-A secured business loan requires some form of collateral, such as a personal guarantee or a home, vehicle, business equipment or other valuable asset.
-In the event that you default on a secured business loan, or stop making payments altogether, the lender can legally recoup its losses by seizing control of your collateral.
+A secured loan requires some form of collateral, such as a personal guarantee or a home, vehicle, business equipment, or other valuable assets.
+If you default on a secured loan or stop making payments altogether, the lender can legally recoup its losses by seizing control of your collateral.

-Applying for a secured business loan is straightforward and requires basic information about your business.
-Your loan application will need to include things like your personal and business financial statements, personal and business income tax returns, profit and loss (P&L) statements, and projected revenues, among others.
+Applying for a secured loan is straightforward and requires basic information about your business.
+Your loan application will need to include things like your personal and business financial statements, income tax returns, profit and loss (P&L) statements, and projected revenues, among others.

 Unsecured business loans.